jon-jacky/Piety/editors/ed.md

 Here the *-i* option runs Python in interactive mode so you can use *readline*-style editing in commands and input text.
-The *-i* option also makes it possible to resume an *ed.py* session after exiting or after a program crash (see below).
+The *-i* option also makes it possible to resume an *ed.py* session after exiting or after a program crash.

 The *-m* option finds
 and runs **ed.py** from any directory on your Python path (here you provide